 Call your dentist if you have questions about your dental care and whether you should come in for an appointment or wait until later.
 If they can’t see you during an emergency, try an urgent care center.
 Don’t go to the ER unless your dentist isn’t available.

 Tell your dentist if you have COVID-19 or think you do.
+Test yourself to confirm.
 Common symptoms include fever, cough, and shortness of breath.
 There are special steps they can take to lower the chances that the virus will spread.
 They’ll work with you and your doctor to get you the right care.

 Let your dental office know if you start feeling ill with COVID-19 symptoms within 14 days of your appointment.
 You could have been carrying the virus at that time and possibly have spread it to other people.